Psychology

 PB-200 Introduction to Psychobiology

-LASC Categories: HBS, NSP, LAB
+LASC Categories: HBS, NSP

 Introductory course in Psychobiology that covers topics including neurobiology, evolution, sensory/motor systems, learning and memory, and social behavior.